pmean/build-website/text/05/MetaanalysisTalk.md

 > protocol.
 I may have to try this the next time I have to respond to a
 > referee report.
 Actually, it is usually not my paper.
 Most of the
 > time, someone comes to me with a referee report on a paper I have
-> never seen before and asks for help in responding to the referee\'s
+> never seen before and asks for help in responding to the referee's
 > critical comments.
 >
 > Dr. Moye has also written an excellent book: